aciidb0mb3r/swift-evolution/proposals/xxxx-package-manager-target-spec.md

 ## Introduction

-This proposal adds enhancements to `Package.swift` to allow custom layout and targets defination.
+This proposal adds enhancements to `Package.swift` to allow custom layouts and target definitions.

 ## Motivation

-The package manager currently uses a convention system to infer various targets like Swift, C family, Tests etc.
+The package manager currently uses a convention system to infer various targets like Swift, C family, tests etc.
-This works well for most of the packages but sometimes more flexibility and customization is required.
-For example when someone wants to add package manager support to a large project which would be difficult to re-arrange.
+This works well for most of the packages but sometimes more flexibility and customization is required, for example when someone wants to add package manager support to a large project which would be difficult to re-arrange.
 This becomes especially useful when porting an existing C libary to be compatible with package manager, as these libraries have no universal convention.

 ## Proposed solution